 - Process Optimization: Precise dosing equipment and well-calibrated cooking/staging processes can significantly reduce ingredient overages and off-spec product.

-- Inventory Management: Implement a first-in, first-out (FIFO) system for raw materials to minimize spoilage and expiration.
+- Inventory Management: Use a first-in, first-out (FIFO) system for raw materials to cut spoilage and expiration.

 - Supplier Engagement: Work with suppliers who use minimal or recyclable packaging for incoming ingredients.